 PRESIDENT: AMBER WHEELER BACON

 Amber Wheeler Bacon is a writer, teacher and literacy specialist.
-She currently works as both the reading and writing coach at Coastal Montessori Charter School, a public Montessori school in Georgetown County, and as an English instructor at Horry-Georgetown Technical College.
+She currently works as an instructional coach at Coastal Montessori Charter School, a public Montessori school in Georgetown County, and as an English instructor at Coastal Carolina University.
 In 2018, she earned an MFA from the Bennington Writing Seminars.
-Her writing has recently appeared or is forthcoming in Epiphany, CRAFT, Ruminate, Post Road Magazine, New Ohio Review, Crazyhorse and Witness.
-She also regularly reviews fiction titles for Ploughshares.
-She is a Pushcart Prize nominee and the recipient of the 2018 Breakout 8 Writers Prize sponsored by Epiphany and The Author’s Guild.
+Her work has recently appeared or is forthcoming in Epiphany, Ruminate, Post Road, New Ohio Review, Crazyhorse and Witness.
+Her writing can also be seen online at Ploughshares, CRAFT and New South.
+She was awarded the 2018 Breakout 8 Writers Prize by Epiphany and The Author’s Guild.
 She grew up in the Atlanta area, and now lives on the South Carolina coast.

 VICE PRESIDENT/EVENTS & EDUCATION: DR. KASIE WHITENER